dgis/emu48android/app/src/main/assets/ReadMe.txt

 LICENSES

-Android version by Régis COSNIER.
+Android version by R�gis COSNIER.
 This program is based on Emu48 for Windows version, copyrighted by Christoph Gießelink & Sébastien Carlier, with the addition of a win32 layer to run on Android.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.